abir10t/-JavaScript-Concepts/README.md

         let person = {name:"max"} -> avobe statement is not necessary.
 So js engine garbage collector kick it out person = null;

+ ### need to give name of a anonymous function for finding error with line number and that anonymous function name.